 Remember the day you began your digital identity?
-You may have to think about it, or you may not.
-Either way, the fact is that if you are in your early 20’s or younger, you probably don’t remember.
-For many people today, their digital identities didn’t begin the day they made their first Myspace or Hotmail account.
-In today’s society, full of social media addicts, more and more people are being given a social identity before they are even born!
-A tech-savvy blogger, I recently found called Cat, wrote an article that explains exactly this.
+If you are in your early 20’s or younger, you probably don’t.
+For many people, digital identities don’t begin the day they make their first Myspace or Hotmail account.
+In today’s society, more and more people are being given a social identity before they are even born!
+A tech-savvy blogger I recently found called Cat wrote an article that explains exactly this.
 In her article “How Are You Defining Your Digital Identity?” she states that her two daughters’ social identities began hours after being born.
 This made me realize just how different every generation’s life will be, simply because of technology.
 Children are being exposed to technology so early in their life that it’s normal to see kids under the age of ten on Instagram.
 The ways that school’s are integrating technology into their system’s adds to this even more.
 Generations are growing up surrounded by technology.
 It’s everywhere and always being used…

 As paper and pencil become a way of the past, technology is becoming the go-to place for nearly everything.
 People take classes online, go to meetings online, apply for jobs online, and following all of this, is the use of online profiles as resumes.
 Like tattoos, what is put on the web, stays on the web or, at least, can be very difficult to take off.
 For the generations that are growing up surrounded by technology, education on the consequences is very important.
 Digital identities are no longer just for personal use and friends, schools and potential workplaces are becoming common stalkers.

 Catherine concludes her article by saying this: